silverstripe/userhelp.silverstripe.org/README.md

 ## Cron job

 The cron job keeps userhelp.silverstripe.org up to date with the latest code.
-This cron task calls `make update`, a script that fetches the latest documentation for each module from git and rebuilds the search indexes.
+The crontask `app/code/UpdateDocsCronTask.php` fetches the latest documentation for each module from git and rebuilds the search indexes.

-	05 * * * * sites make -f /sites/userhelp.silverstripe.org/www/Makefile -C /sites/userhelp.silverstripe.org/www update
+	public function getSchedule() {
+    return "0 20 * * *"; // runs process() function every hour at 8pm
+  }

 ## Deployment

-Deploy is via the SilverStripe Platform deployment tool (note: the site is not currently running on SilverStripe Platform and has a custom environment).
+Deploy is via the SilverStripe Platform deployment tool and uses StackShare
-This requires someone internally at SilverStripe Ltd. to carry out deploymets for new features (the documentation however automatically updates).